bcgov/ligo-lib/web/linkage/README.rst

 ^^^^^^

 The web application uses Celery to run linking jobs asynchronously.
-You need to setup a Celery broker like Redis or RabitMQ and start a Celery worker.
+You need to setup a Celery broker like Redis or RabbitMQ and start a Celery worker.

 The Celery broker is provided by CELERY_BROKER_URL environment variable.
 To start a Celery worker use: